AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

    >[!NOTE]
    >
    >Use a fully qualified hostname in the URL.
-Adobe recommends that you use HTTPS protocol.
+Adobe recommends that you use the HTTPS protocol.

-   Now, AEM Forms document security is configured to use extended authentication with default AEM Forms landing URL.
+   Now, AEM Forms Document Security is configured to use extended authentication with the default AEM Forms landing URL.

    ![](assets/third-party-authentication.png)